WeaverFi/api/README.md

 Currently the API also uses many other cloud functions to manage token prices, API key caching, etc. but those can be easily disabled.

-1. Add any required keys in `keys.json` (an example file is provided).

-2. Install dependencies by navigating to the `functions` folder and using `npm i`.
+1. Install dependencies by navigating to the `functions` folder and using `npm i`.

-3. Add your project ID in `.firebaserc` (an example file is provided).
+2. Add your project ID in `.firebaserc` (an example file is provided).

-4. Change any settings to your liking in `index.ts`.
+3. Change any settings to your liking in `index.ts`.

-5. Optionally, whitelist any origins to be exempt from rate limits in `.env` (an example file is provided).
+4. Optionally, whitelist any origins to be exempt from rate limits in `.env` (an example file is provided).

-6. To deploy to Firebase, use `firebase deploy`.
+5. To deploy to Firebase, use `firebase deploy`.

 Note: The API is currently configured through `getKeyInfo()` in `functions.ts` to only validate keys with a chain identifier appended to it.
 Modify that function if your implementation is different!